 Considered as one of the most promising pianists of his generation, Amaury Faye personifies the new wave of jazz made in France.
 The many awards he received in 2016 (including First Prize at national competition Jazz A Vienne/Rezzo Focal, France; Best Soloist/Instrumentalist Award at international competition Tremplin Jazz d’Avignon and Public’s Choice Award at international competition International Biberacher Jazzpreis, Germany) confirm his undeniable talent as a composer and improviser.

 He is at his best when leading his trio, breathing new life into this format and its noble pedigree.
-Their first official album Clearway (PIAS/Jazz Village - 2017) has been released in May 2017 and won the "Revelation!" award by french journal Jazz Magazine/Jazzman, their second album Live In Brussels (Hypnote Records - 2018) was awarded 4 stars in Jazz Magazine/Jazzman et 3 stars in belgian newspaper Le Soir.
+Their first official album Clearway (PIAS - 2017) won the "Revelation!" award by french journal Jazz Magazine/Jazzman, their second album Live In Brussels (Hypnote Records - 2018) was awarded 4 stars in Jazz Magazine/Jazzman et 3 stars in belgian newspaper Le Soir.